Herodium (Herodion) National Park is a truncated cone-shaped hill near Jerusalem. And besides the palace fortress, you

 At this point, a little more than an hour after it started, our tour ended.
 But you can also visit the Lower Herodium.

 At the Lower Herodium, you can find remains of the Byzantine village, church, bathhouse, and others.

 Lower Herodium complex was meticulously planned, on an area of around 150 dunams.
 It includes the “Great Palace” building, the magnificent pools and gardens, the bathhouse, and accommodation for guests and members of the district administration.
 In the area between the mountain and the pool (an area partly covered by dense Byzantine period buildings), the “funeral complex” was built, with a large hall (the “monumental structure”) alongside which was a large ritual purification pool (mikveh).
-From the hall, a long walkway extends eastward (30 x 350 m), built for the king’s grand funeral ceremony, before ascending the monumental staircase to the mausoleum on the hillside.
+From the hall, a long walkway extends eastward (30 x 350 meters), built for the king’s grand funeral ceremony, before ascending the monumental staircase to the mausoleum on the hillside.

 A few years before his death, Herod began to complete the vast tomb estate at Herodium: on the north-eastern slope of the hill, alongside a flight of stairs, a beautiful mausoleum-like burial structure was built, and around it, the artificial mountain was constructed – a giant monument to preserve his memory.
 To create the artificial cone-shaped mountain, vast quantities of earth and stones were piled up around the fortified palace (some 450,000 m³), completely covering the side of the hill, apart from the mausoleum on the hillside, which remains visible and conspicuous in the landscape.

 Overall, it was quite a short, pleasant, and informative tour.
-Depending on your route, a typical visit will take up to several hours.
+Depending on your route, a typical visit will take several hours.

 The site offers excellent views of the surroundings and a dive into a part of history.
 The walks are not long but require effort.
 The trails include steep climbings on top of loose rocks and dirt.
 Thus, wear sturdy shoes or hiking boots.